-It’s natural for a child, tween, teen and young adult to recognise physical health as is manifested by our genes and our habits.
+It’s natural for a child, tween, teen or even a young adult, to view physical health as is manifested by our genes and our habits.
 If someone 10,000 years ago was too lazy to hunt that would be reflected by being underweight, whereas being able to eat a lot would be a sign of success in a pre-money pre-symbolism world.

-To actually have a child a woman would be in competition for a mate with other women and therefore the qualities that denote physical success would be more attractive to the men who also want to see their lineage move forward in that wonderful way nature has.
+To actually have a child a woman would be in competition for a mate with other women and therefore the qualities that denote physical success would be more beneficial to the men who also want to see their lineage move forward in that wonderful way nature has.

 Eventually the child-rearing years are over and now the commitment does not have the bind of the children which is why a lot of divorces happen within a few years after the kids are independent.
-But if things prior to that have been so enjoyable and secure it can be in both parties interests to stay linked.
-This is based on appreciation.
+But if things prior to that have been so enjoyable and secure, it can be in both parties interests to stay linked.
+This attraction is based on appreciation.

 In general, a younger person does not yet have the capacity to appreciate the larger meaning of a stretch mark and so they can see it as a scar rather than a symbol.
-So the problem isn’t the stretch mark on the older woman, it’s an illusion created by the younger person’s limited ability to appreciate due to having less experience in life.
+So the problem isn’t the stretch mark on the older woman, it’s an illusion created by the younger person’s limited ability to appreciate what they represent, simply due to having less experience in life.

 In this way people grow toward each other in mutual interdependence, which is a form of appreciation –the highest form of awareness.
-Meanwhile in a thought-based comparative world where two people are less skilled at appreciation they will end up co-dependent, thereby making the relationship unhealthy for both the parents and any children.
+Conversely, in a thought-based comparative world, where two people are less skilled at appreciation, they will end up being co-dependent, thereby making the relationship unhealthy for both the parents and any children.

 We are better to avoid applying the perspectives of others to views of ourselves.
 We have no idea by looking at someone where they are on their own shallowness-appreciation spectrum.
 And we’re all on that spectrum as well, so we shouldn’t lament that someone else is too.